*

 One thing is for sure and essential… “Keepin’ it fresh.”

-It seems nowadays, the Google team wants your website to keep content as fresh as organic veggies!
+It seems nowadays the Google team wants your website to keep content as fresh as organic veggies!

 How do you do that?
 Let us find out below together!
 It’s tricky, tricky, tr, tr, tr, tricky!

-The Google Roller-Coaster
+The Google time machine

 What was a relatively stable way of doing things is now totally flip flopped.

-Currently, search engine optimizers must focus on
+Thus search engine optimizers must focus on

-- producing better content
+- updating existing content

 As the landscape continues to shift one thing is for certain, Google doesn’t like low quality material.